 Cancer begins when healthy cells change and grow out of control, forming a mass called a malignant tumor.
 Malignant means that the tumor is cancerous and can grow and spread to other parts of the body.
 There are also benign tumors of the penis that are not cancers.
 They can grow but do not spread.

-Penile cancer is a rare form of cancer that occurs mostly in uncircumcised men, meaning they still have the piece of skin called the foreskin covering the head of their penis.
+Penile cancer is a rare form of cancer that occurs mostly in uncircumcised penises.
+Uncircumcised means that the piece of skin covering the head of the penis, called the foreskin, has not been removed.
 Circumcision is the removal of the foreskin and may reduce the risk of penile cancer.

 Types of penile cancer